- ALBANIA ||

 Impatiently waiting for my turn to sing a Paola & Chiara song at karaoke.

-Where to Stay in Tirana
+Where to Stay and Get Around in Tirana

 For a memorable stay in Tirana, consider these top accommodations catering to various preferences:

 - International Hotel Tirana: Comfort and convenience with spacious rooms and excellent service.
-This hotel was built in the midst of the communist era and it was the only place that foreigners visiting Albania could stay - you can live amongst history!
+This hotel was built in the midst of the communist era, and it was the only place that foreigners visiting Albania could stay - you can live amongst history!

 - Boutique Hotel Kotoni: Cozy atmosphere with personalized service.